MikeBarcl/mikebarcl.github.io/_posts/2018-08-15-wedding-photos.md

 Firstly a huge thank you to Stefan for taking one for the team and working hard taking pictures letting the rest of us relax and have a good time.

 # Album links
+Stef put some favourites together, these can  [here](https://photos.app.goo.gl/o7uv6Kk12iVCi18n9) and the full set will be [here](https://photos.app.goo.gl/BuBS87ofPBmTCBJm6).
+This has some videos too.

 # Some favourites